kx0101/replayer/README.md

 - **Concurrent execution** with configurable limits
 - **Smart filtering** by method, path, and limits
 - **Ignore rules** for skipping noisy or irrelevant fields during diffing
+- **Regression rules**: to automatically fail when behavioral or performance regressions are detected

 ### Performance & Load
 - **Rate limiting** - control requests per second